hillosopher/JavaScript_Projects/README.md

 # JavaScript Projects

-This repository holds the projects I've learned from The Tech Academy.
+This repository holds the projects I've learned from the JavaScript portion of my course work at The Tech Academy.